Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Encoding a Tiling problem in a 2D rotationally symmetric Hamiltonian

 \subsection{Hamiltonian description}

-Working with this tile set, the undecidability result from \cite{CPW22} is achieved by ``overlapping'' the 1-dimensional computational Hamiltonian on the top edge of every red square.
-We will see what this ``overlapping'' means in Section \ref{sec:fusion}, but for the time being, it is sufficient to imagine that the top segment is marked in a particular way.
-We can see that the Hamiltonian representing this marking is not invariant under rotations: for example, by the action of a $\frac{\pi}{2}$ clockwise rotation, the row and column terms are interchanged, and therefore the marked segment will be the right edge instead of the top one.
+Working with this tile set, the undecidability result from \cite{CPW22} (Section 6) is achieved by ``overlapping'' the 1-dimensional computational Hamiltonian on the top edge of every red square.
+We will see what this ``overlapping'' means in Section \ref{sec:fusion}, but for the time being, it is sufficient to imagine that they mark the top segment in a particular way.
+However, the tiling Hamiltonian the authors use to describe the Robinson tiling is not itself invariant under rotations: the basis of the local Hilbert space are the tiles, and therefore, the matching rules are spatial dependent, as we have seen in Section \ref{subsec:simple_example} (Figure \ref{fig:simple_usual}).

-One can think that just marking all four edges of the square solves the problem, but this is not enough, as the Hamiltonian used in Section 6 of \cite{CPW22} to describe the Robinson tiling is not itself invariant under rotations: the basis of the local Hilbert space are the tiles, and therefore, the matching rules are spatial dependent.
-For example, we can place a horizontal red segment right of an up/right facing red cross, but not on its left.
-But if we rotate said cross $\frac{3}{2}\pi$ clockwise, we end up with an up/left facing red cross, and we indeed can put a horizontal segment left of it.

-In order to solve this problem, we turn to plaquette interactions and use them for describing the tiling Hamiltonian in a different way, where the basis states are the correct matches between sides of the tiles instead of the tiles themselves.
-To understand this dual approach, we start by studying the tiles' edges, and notice that if facing a tile edge from outside, we can only distinguish several possible cases, depending on:
+In order to solve this problem, we turn to the plaquette interaction setting (as shown in Figure \ref{fig:simple_sides}) and use them for describing the Hamiltonian in this alternative way, where the basis states are the correct matches between sides of the tiles instead of the tiles themselves.
+However, in the Robinson tiling, two sides can legally be put into contact if their adjacency rules are compatible according to the description in \ref{subsec:the_tiles}, which is different from the simpler rule of matching colors and markings.
+To understand how to adapt it, we start by studying the tiles' edges, and notice that if facing a tile edge from outside, we can only distinguish several possible cases, depending on:

 \begin{itemize} \item Arrow orientation.
 Each edge has one central arrow and one side arrow.
 Both have the same orientation: arrow tails or arrow heads (2 choices). \item Location of the side arrow.
 If facing the edge from outside, we can see the side arrow either right of the central one or left of it (2 choices). \item Style of the side arrow.
-Side arrows can be solid or dashed (2 choices). \item Colour, if side arrow is solid.
+Side arrows can be solid or dashed (2 choices). \item Color, if side arrow is solid.
 As defined, it could be red or green (2 choices per solid arrow configuration). \item Parity layer.
 We can find central or lateral pairs of arrows with the same heads or tails configuration (4 choices). \end{itemize}